+TABLE

+3.9-3

-TABLE3.9-3 CITY OF ELK GROVE APPLICABLE GENERAL PLAN STRATEGIES AND POLICIES
+CITY OF ELK GROVE APPLICABLE GENERAL PLAN STRATEGIES AND POLICIES

-Policies City of Elk Grove Planning Polices LU-4 All land use approvals, including, but not limited to: LU-7 The City encourages disclosure of potential land use compatibility issues such as noise, dust, odors, etc. in order to provide potential purchasers with complete information to make informed decisions about purchasing property.
+Policies City of Elk Grove Planning Polices LU-4 All land use approvals, including, but not limited to: • Zoning, • Planning documents (such as Specific Plans and Special Planning Areas), • Tentative Maps, • Conditional Use Permits, • Etc., shall be required to conform with the General Plan.
+LU-7 The City encourages disclosure of potential land use compatibility issues such as noise, dust, odors, etc. in order to provide potential purchasers with complete information to make informed decisions about purchasing property.
 LU -9 Land uses in the vicinity of areas designated as "Heavy Industry" on the Land Use Policy Map should include transitions in intensity, buffers, or other methods to reduce potential impacts on residential uses.
 Buffers may include land designated for other uses, such as Light Industry, commercial, or open spaces.
 LU-35 Land uses in the vicinity of areas designated as "Heavy Industry" on the Land Use Policy Map should include transitions in intensity, buffers, or other methods to reduce potential impacts on residential uses.
 Buffers may include land designated for other uses, such as Light Industry, commercial, or open spaces.
 LU-36 Signs should be used primarily to facilitate business identification, rather than the advertisement of goods and services.
 Sign size limits and locations should be designated consistent with this policy.
-Source: City of of Elk Grove, 2009
+Source: City of Elk Grove, 2009